smartavionics/RawMouse/README.md

 **fastview** set to non-zero to automatically switch to the fast view when moving the layer view

 **verbose** set to non-zero to increase logging verbosity

+**libspnav** on Linux and MacOS, this can be set to the pathname of the libspnav dynamic library.
+Devices accessed using this library will use the *libspnav* profile.

 **devices** is an array of device definitions, one for each supported device.
 Each definition is an array whose elements specify the vendor and product USB ids for the device, the name of the device profile to use and a description.
 Optionally, an extra dictionary of additional values can be specified.